Grant family sues SLO County, Arroyo Grande, others

 The lawsuit, filed by James and Rebecca Grant, Jordan Grant’s parents, names SLO County, the city of Arroyo Grande, the state of California, the San Luis Obispo Council of Governments (SLOCOG) and Giuli as defendents.

 The suit alleges the Highway 101 intersection lacked safety measures, including proper signage to reduce speed or warn drivers about the danger.
-And even thought there was a history of crashes, authorities allowed the conditions at the intersection to remain unfixed.
+And even though there was a history of crashes, authorities allowed the conditions at the intersection to remain unfixed.

 James and Rebecca Grant are asking for an unspecified amount of damages.